BeSmarterWithData/ImpactIQ-SemanticLinkLabs/README.md

-# Power BI Governance & Impact Analysis Solution with Semantic Link Labs
+# Power BI Governance & Impact Analysis Solution

 ## What It Does
-This provides a quick and automated way to identify where and how specific fields, measures, and tables are used across Power BI reports in all workspaces by analyzing the visual object layer.
-It also backs up and breaks down the details of your models, reports, and dataflows for easy review, giving you an all-in-one **Power BI Governance** solution.
+This provides a quick and automated way to identify where and how specific fields, measures, and tables are used across Power BI reports in all workspaces by analyzing the Report Layer.
+It also breaks down the details of your models, reports, and dataflows for easy review, giving you an all-in-one **Power BI Governance** solution.

 ### Key Features:
 - **Impact Analysis**: Fully understand the downstream impact of data model changes, ensuring you don’t accidentally break visuals or dashboards—especially when reports connected to a model span multiple workspaces.